Blocked Drains – A Common Problem

 Cooking oil and grease are two of the biggest causes for a blocked drain in the kitchen sink, while it’s often hair and soap scum that block in the bathroom.
 Before you take drastic measures to unblock the pipes, attempt to remove blockage using boiling water.

 Slowly pouring a kettle or jug of hot water down the blocked drain is a simple solution, as the materials forming the blockage are more soluble at high temperatures.
-The boiling water may clear the blocked drain or make the following DIY drain cleaning tips more efficient.
+Pouring boiling water down the drain may clear the blockage or make the following DIY drain cleaning tips more efficient.

 Tip 3: Drain Cleaner

-We suggest starting with a homemade natural cleaner.
+We suggest starting with a homemade natural cleaner to clear clogged drains.
 A natural product is free from harmful chemicals, and by making it yourself, you could save up to $10 each time you experience a blockage.

-A natural cleaner is easy to make, and there’s a good chance you already have all the ingredients in your pantry.
+A natural cleaner is easy to make, and there’s a good chance you already have all the ingredients (baking soda and vinegar) in your pantry.
 Here are 7 simple steps for creating a natural drain cleaner and using it to unblock a drain:

 Timeframe: 35 minutes